OwenDa/portfolio-4/README.md

 </summary></br>

 ### Heroku
 The site was deployed to Heroku using the following procedure.
 Before beginning, ensure that requirements.txt is up to date.

+Similarly, ensure that ``DEBUG = False` in settings.py, and the developer also suggests running `$ python3 manage.py check --deploy` before deployment.

 1. An account must first be created on [Heroku.com](https://www.heroku.com/)
 2. Once logged in, select "Create new app".
 3. The app must then be given a unique name and the developer's region must be selected from a list of options.